 Countries I’ve Visited

-Argentina, Austria, Belgium, Brazil, Cambodia, Canada, China, Czech Republic, France, Germany, Hong Kong, India, Indonesia, Italy, Laos, Luxembourg, Malaysia, Myanmar, Netherlands, Norway, Paraguay, Poland, Singapore, South Korea, Spain, Switzerland, Taiwan, Thailand, United Kingdom, United States, Uruguay, Vatican City State, Viet Nam
+Albania, Argentina, Austria, Belgium, Bosnia and Herzegovina, Brazil, Cambodia, Canada, China, Croatia, Czech Republic, France, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Italy, Laos, Luxembourg, Malaysia, Montenegro, Myanmar, Netherlands, Norway, Paraguay, Poland, Singapore, Slovakia, South Korea, Spain, Switzerland, Taiwan, Thailand, Turkey, United Kingdom, United States, Uruguay, Vatican City State, Viet Nam

 Countries I’ve Lived In